cables-gl/cables/doc/beginner2_transformations/beginner2_transformations.md

 This is part 2 of the beginner tutorial series.
 Before you proceed you should have completed [Part 1: Circle](../beginner1_circle/beginner1_circle.md).

 To transform an object in 3D space we need the **transform** operator.
-To insert an operator between two existing ops you can press the **circle** in the middle of the cable.
+To insert an operator between two existing ops you can click the **circle** in the middle of the cable.
 If the circle is not showing up, you have to select one of the ops first.

 When you click the circle the `Select Op`-dialog shows up.
 Now type `transform` and select `Ops.Gl.Matrix.Transform` and press enter.
 The new op should appear between the two existing ops: